Advisory Intelligence

 Cross-Wrapper Wealth Signals

-Rising Credit Stress high
+Rising Credit Stress moderate

 accessing pension to pay debts, and rising

-Liquid Capital Expansion moderate
+Liquid Capital Contraction moderate

-mean deposit up 36% MoM to £32,224
+mean deposit down 5% MoM to £26,670

 Cross-Wrapper Relationship